BadmWe/dspyt-webpage/dspyt/posts/how_to_generate_sitemap_for_nextjs_project.md

 ## Generating nextjs sitemap

-We generate nextjs sitemap with `next-sitemap` npm package: https://www.npmjs.com/package/next-sitemap.
+We generate nextjs sitemap with `next-sitemap` [npm package](https://www.npmjs.com/package/next-sitemap).

 To run the process, you need a nextjs application.
 To install `next-sitemap`, you can run:
 `yarn add next-sitemap`.